We are also excited to reopen RORO Café on the Beach, Queenscliff as of the 17th of September and look forward to welcoming our customers back.

-There are 2 ferry's operating, as you travel across the bay you pass the other ferry coming back from the opposite direction - always a great opportunity to wave to fellow travelers.
+There are 2 ferry's operating at the same time.
+As you travel across the bay, you pass the other ferry coming back from the opposite direction - always a great opportunity to wave to fellow travelers on the Sorrento Ferry

-The Sorrento Ferry transport not only passengers but you can take your bike, your car, truck or caravan making it a great way to explore so much that Victoria, Australia has to offer.
+The Sorrento Ferry transports not only passengers but you can take your bike, your car, truck or caravan, making it a great way to explore so much that Victoria, Australia has to offer.

 The Searoad Sorrento Ferry From Sorrento To Queenscliff

 What You Can See Traveling On The Sorrento Ferry

 The Sorrento Pier - constructed in 1870, the pier became essential to the development of the township.
 Steamships brought visitors from Melbourne and from here they traveled by steam tram over to the Sorrento backbeach.